18F/10x-translation-service/technical.md

 Add this key as a write/deploy key in the project.
 In GitHub, this is under the repo's `Settings > Deploy keys`.

+(Optional) Grab a [free Yandex API key](https://tech.yandex.com/translate/) to enable machine translation.

-Create the JSON secrets for the user-provided service.
+Create the JSON secrets for the user-provided service. _Note: you'll be prompted for the Yandex API key.
+If you opted not to use it, just hit enter._

     $ cf create-user-provided-service translate-secrets -p <(bin/create-user-provided-service.sh git-ssh-key)